pulakk/blog/remote-camera/index.md

 ### ISP
 The IP address assigned to you by your ISP ([Internet Service Provider](https://en.wikipedia.org/wiki/Internet_service_provider)) is not always a public IP Address.
 The IP Address that you see when search for
-`what is my ip` on `google` for example, may not be the exact IP Address you are assigned to in your immediate network.
-Usually in the modern world of IPv4 addresses, your ISP will put you behind a [Carrier grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
+`what is my ip` on `google` for example, may not be your IP Address on your immediate network.
+Usually in the modern world where IPv4 addresses running out, your ISP will put you behind a [Carrier grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
 Your setup will vary according to what kind of IP Address is assigned to you.